Pgoel95/Electrical-vehicle-insights/README.md

   capacities and better performance.
 - Many electric vehicles in Washington State are equipped with substantial battery capacities, making them suitable for daily commuting and medium-distance travel.
 Overall, reducing the need for frequent recharging.
-- **Tesla** dominates the electric vehicle market in Washington state most likely due to their advanced technology, extensive range and strong performance.
+- **TESLA** dominates the electric vehicle market in Washington state most likely due to their advanced technology, extensive range and strong performance.